kubernetes/minikube/site/content/en/docs/Reference/Commands/node.md

       --vmodule moduleSpec               comma-separated list of pattern=N settings for file-filtered logging
 ```

-## minikube cache delete
+## minikube node delete

-Delete an image from the local cache.
+Deletes a node from a cluster.

 ### Synopsis

-Delete an image from the local cache.
+Deletes a node from a cluster.

 ```
-minikube cache delete [flags]
+minikube node delete [flags]
 ```

 ### Options